-Prime Minister David Cameron is resisting a call for the UK to pay more to finance the EU’s institutions
+Britain's decades-long battle over the European Union budget flared up again with Prime Minister David Cameron resisting a call for the UK to pay more to finance the EU's institutions in Brussels.

 Cameron’s opposition to chipping in an €2.1 billion is the latest installment in a fight dating back to the 1970s, this time with the potential to shift UK public opinion toward quitting the 28-nation bloc.